wmarizane/net-app/README.md

 #### Client Disconnection

-- Clients can disconnect gracefully using the “.exit” command.
+- Clients can disconnect gracefully using the `.exit` command.
 - The server updates the active clients list and closes the socket.

 <br>